 A red porch light usually symbolizes support for the American Heart Association and its work against heart diseases, the leading cause of death in many countries worldwide and especially in the US.
 With the heart known for blood and its red color, it’s not surprising that the color is the official one for the American Heart Association which organizes awareness campaigns against heart issues around the country.

-There have been rumors that red porch lights usually represent brothels or support for gun control pertaining to American laws but that’s been proven not to be true.
+There have been rumors that red porch lights usually represent brothels or support for gun control about American laws but that’s been proven not to be true.

 What Does a Purple Porch Light Mean?

 - Domestic violence is a pressing issue for many of both genders.
-In fact, it’s estimated (by the National Coalition Against Domestic Violence) that 1 in 3 women and 1 in 4 men have experienced a form of physical violence from an intimate partner.
+It’s estimated (by the National Coalition Against Domestic Violence) that 1 in 3 women and 1 in 4 men have experienced a form of physical violence from an intimate partner.
 With these stats, raising awareness against the issue in any way no matter how little may help.

 One thing to note is that purple is a high-energy light in the color spectrum and therefore uses up more energy to emit compared to other colors of light, so if you light up your porch purple you can expect greater energy use from your bulbs than when you use other colors.

-It’s mostly in the month of October when you’ll notice people using the symbolism of purple lights usually lit up all night to show support for domestic violence issues.
+It’s mostly in October when you’ll notice people using the symbolism of purple lights usually lit up all night to show support for domestic violence issues.